Shopping Malls in Dubai

 - Dubai Mall - see 'The Dubai Mall' below.

 - Dubai Marina Mall - in Dubai Marina (not the same as 'Marina Mall' in Abu Dhabi).
 With hotel and apartments, total development cost is over AED 1.4 billion.
 Opening date 22 December 2008.
 Mall location on the Dubai Marina water's edge is appealing.

 Dubai Outlet Mall

-(DOM) - open 22 August 2007.
+(DOM) - factory outlet mall on the Dubai-Al Ain Road.
+Opening date 22 August 2007.
 Lots of bargains at factory shops all under one roof.
 Perhaps.

 - Emirates Co-op Al Mizhar - open 2008?
 Large Emirates Co-op supermarket with opening hours 0700-0200, small food court upstairs, MacDonalds downstairs.

 Some Emirates Coops in other locations have small malls also.